mejjete/PDB/README.md

 ## Building PDB

-To clone and build PDB run:
+To clone and build PDB:

 ```
 # Clone PDB